 Sipping tea, we small talked about the movie neither of us had paid much attention to.
 There was nothing to add to the experience.
 While uncertain what it meant, I was coming back.
 With the tea gone I whispered.

 “I need to go.”

-Approaching my Mountain View turnoff and then my driveway, however, I became anxious of coming home.
+Approaching my Mountain View turnoff and my driveway, however, I became anxious about coming home.
 It was well past 1 AM when I pulled into the garage, dreading the coming confrontation.

 I told myself.